 The following species of hummingbirds have been recorded in Louisiana.
 The number shown are the numbers of each species which have been banded as part of the Louisiana Winter Hummingbird Project.
-(All except the Green Violetear, Green-breasted Mango and Black-chinned x Lucifer are profiled at the Cornell Lab of Ornithology.)
+(All except the Black-chinned x Lucifer are profiled on the Cornell Lab of Ornithology's eBird app.)

 *Ruby-throated Hummingbirds also occur in Louisiana during the breeding season and spring and fall migration.
 Ruby-throated Hummingbirds banded during those seasons are not included in these numbers.